It was once a song lyric… Night trains from Ueno to Aomori [Aomori Prefecture]

 The Yuuzuru Sleeper Express, Hakkoda Express, and Tsugaru Express were subsequently discontinued as special trains in 1993, and later ceased operation entirely.
 The Hakutsuru Sleeper Express was also discontinued in 2002 when the Tohoku Shinkansen was extended between Morioka Station and Hachinohe Station

-You can go inside the ship (for a fee) and walk on the deck, touch the rudder and communication equipment in the wheelhouse, and see the railway cars on board.
+You can also go inside (for a fee) and walk on the deck, touch the rudder and communication equipment in the wheelhouse, and see the rail cars on board

 - Name: Seikan Ferry Memorial Ship Hakkoda Maru